ChieloNewctle/plain-abc/README.md

 `plain-abc` provides a simple ABC implementation without metaclass.

 ## Solving metaclass conflict without `plain-abc`

+Here is an example of metaclass conflict and a solution to mix ABCMeta and other metaclasses.

 ```python
 from abc import ABC, ABCMeta, abstractmethod